t-houssian/FastAPI-Panel/README.md

 That's it!
 You can change, modify, or add to the code in any way you'd like.

-## For Multiple Apps
+## Multiple Apps
+This is just a basic single app example.
+To run multiple apps you will need to do the following:
-1. Create a new file in your panelApps directory (ex. app2.py)
+1. Create a new file in your panelApps directory (ex. `app2.py`) and add your new app code.
-2. Create another pn_app file that (ex. pn_app2.py) That might look something like this:
+2. Create another pn_app file in your panelApps directory (ex. `pn_app2.py`) That might look something like this:
 ```
 import panel as pn